8 Best Plantar Fasciitis Exercises for Strength, Flexibility & Mobility

-Plantar fasciitis is an overuse injury that leads to micro-tears of the plantar fascia at its origin near the heel of the foot.
-The primary and most common cause of plantar fasciitis is the repetitive strain placed on the foot due to several reasons, including high impact sporting activities, improper biomechanics, and posture of the feet, wearing the wrong footwear, etc. However, exercise is an effective treatment for managing plantar fasciitis in the long term.
+Plantar fasciitis is an overuse injury leading to micro-tears of the plantar fascia.
+The primary and most common cause of plantar fasciitis is the repetitive strain placed on the foot due to several reasons including, high-impact sporting activities, improper biomechanics, foot posture, wearing the wrong footwear, etc. However, exercise is an effective treatment for managing plantar fasciitis in the long term.
 Specifically, strengthening and stretching exercises are simple and effective ways to manage your symptoms and limit their recurrence in the future.

 Best Exercises for Plantar Fasciitis

-Therapeutic exercises (in addition to other conservative treatments, like custom insoles) play a vital role in achieving a complete rehabilitation from plantar fasciitis.
+Therapeutic exercises (in addition to other conservative treatments like custom insoles) play a vital role in achieving complete rehabilitation from plantar fasciitis.
 They improve the flexibility and power of the fascia, joints, and muscles while preventing any future recurrences of the condition.

-Different categories of exercises are useful in this regard.
-They are categorized below with useful examples and a step-by-step procedure of carrying them out.
+Different categories of exercises are helpful in this regard.
+They're categorized below with useful examples and step-by-step instructions.

 Mobility Exercises for Plantar Fasciitis

-These help improve and maintain the joint range of motion and flexibility of the muscles.
+These help to improve and maintain the joint range of motion and flexibility of the muscles.

 Ankle Pump Exercise